Memorial recovers from collapse, beats PNG 38-32 on overtime TD strike - Port Arthur News

 After a PNG punt gave the Titans the ball on their own 20, quarterback Jah’mar Sanders took a run up the middle for 74 yards.
 The extra point was no good, but Memorial had a 13-point lead with 8:44 left in the first quarter.

-Drops plagued PNG early on its first drive when quarterback Blake Bost broke out of the pocket and threw a dart to a wide-open Grant Pearson in stride, who dropped the pass with no defender within 5 yards.
+Drops plagued PNG early on in its first drive when quarterback Blake Bost broke out of the pocket and threw a dart to a wide-open Grant Pearson in stride, who dropped the pass with no defender within 5 yards.
 The drive ended with a punt and Memorial scored soon after.

 Drops continued to be a problem on the following drive when Bost found Brady Nail open on what would have been at least a 20-yard gain, if not for a drop.
 The drive ended with a punt down to the Titans 3-yard line.